phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \end{split}
 $$

 Both of these are values between 0 and 1.
 The _Precision_ value is the fraction of returned values that were correct, and can thus be seen as a measure of the _quality_ of a algorithm.
-The _Recall_ value, also known as _sensitivity_ is the fraction of relevant values that the algorithm output, thus it can be interpreted as a measure of _quantity_.
+The _Recall_ value, also known as _Sensitivity_ is the fraction of relevant values that the algorithm output, thus it can be interpreted as a measure of _quantity_.
 Precision and Recall are in a inverse relationship, and it is usually possible to increase one of them while reducing the other by tweaking parameters of the algorithm.
-Recall can be easily maximized to 100% by simply returning true for every given timestamp.
-Precision can be maximized by never outputting anything, causing every predicted value to be correct.
-To solve this problem, we use the normalized harmonic mean of precision and recall, also known as the F1-Score or F-Measure:
+Recall can be easily maximized to 100% by simply returning true for every given timestamp. <!--Precision can be maximized by never outputting anything, causing every predicted value to be correct. -->To solve this problem and to introduce a single scalar for measuring the performance, we use the normalized harmonic mean of precision and recall, also known as the F1-Score or F-Measure:

 $$
-\mathit{F1\,Score} = 2 \cdot \frac{1}{\frac{1}{\mathit{Recall}} + \frac{1}{\mathit{Precision}}}
+\text{F1\,Score} = 2 \cdot \frac{1}{\frac{1}{\mathit{Recall}} + \frac{1}{\mathit{Precision}}}
     = 2 \cdot \frac{\mathit{Precision}\cdot\mathit{Recall}}{\mathit{Precision}+\mathit{Recall}}
 $$